bittokazi/spring-boot-oauth2-multi-tenant-authorization-server/README.md

 1. Built with **Kotlin**, **Spring Boot** and **Spring Oauth2 Authorization Server library**
 2. **Multi Tenant** feature.
 Tenants can be accessed with different domains
 3. Full web UI to manage the application
-4. Create Tenant with web UI built on top of Angular
+4. Create Tenant with web UI built on top of KVISION (Kotlin)
 5. OpenID Connect support
 6. 2FA support
 7. Consent support